cepthomas/c_bag_of_tricks/README.md

 Runtime components are plain C99 so should build and run on any win or nx platform using any compiler.

 A VS Code workspace using mingw and CMake is supplied.
+Your PATH needs to include this path.

 ![logo](https://github.com/cepthomas/c-bag-of-tricks/blob/master/felix.jpg)